Jack-Krause/474Project/README.md

 ## Data Attribution
 Dataset originally published by Iowa DOT GIS Team, licensed under CC BY 4.0.
 Modifications may have been made.

+Iowa Department of Transportation - Bureau of Research & Analytics
 ## Results
 Easy-to-read results will be posted ASAP.
 This is a new project.